epidemiology-stan/epidemiology-stan.github.io/README.md

+# Stan for epidemiology webpage

-This page is a centralized location to list all work done in epidemiology with Stan.
+This page is a centralized location to list all work done in epidemiology with [Stan](https://mc-stan.org/).